III Publishing

 Epistemology is the branch of Philosophy concerned with how we know things.
 In other words, not so much with knowing particular things, but whether we humans can be sure what we think we know is in fact about reality.
 It has been the subject of argument since the birth of philosophy; there are libraries full of books on it.
 Here I offer my brief take.

-The timing of this essay has to do with my reading Neurophilosophy by Patrician Smith Churchland.
+The timing of this essay has to do with my reading Neurophilosophy by Patricia Smith Churchland.
 I have not finished the book, and am not necessarily in agreement with all its arguments, but it lays out the problems of our understanding our own brains, and our brains understanding the world, pretty well.

 Cynical philosophers, of several schools, say we do cannot really know anything.
 Particularly in the 19th century some philosophers realized that what we think we know about the world, our immediate sensations and thoughts (that is a flower, a daisy!), are activities in our brain.
 These are suspect because they come to us second hand through the senses, and we don't know what the raw reality is.
 Even if someone else says "That is a flower, a daisy!", their words are also in our brains, we might be hearing them wrong, and they might be misinterpreting something for a daisy.
 Thus some philosophers may conclude that we cannot be certain of anything.
 That is close match to the Buddhist view (5th century BC) that the world is just an illusion.
 [In which Buddhists build giant statues of the Buddha.]